TFP / TFCD Photo Shoot Singapore

 - Lack of self-grooming knowledge/skill The girl looks average but has poor self-grooming skill when it is difficult to get a HMUA for TFCD shoot.

 - Over-confident / arrogant The girl thinks her makeup skill and fashion sense are excellent and needs no help when she is actually wrong.
 The girl does not heed any advice/feedback because she is flawless.
-The girl thinks she can produce any kind of good expression but she is actually very stiff inside her portfolio and causal photographs.
+The girl thinks she can produce any kind of good expression but she is actually very stiff inside her portfolio and casual photographs.

 - Poor fashion sense The girl has only very boring clothes that limits the shoot to normal fashion shoot that clients will be paying me to do, even though nice/stylish clothes do not need to be expensive.